Sanders is a Finalist for the Walter Payton Award

 Sanders set single-season school records for touchdown passes (32) and completions (284) while passing for 3,083 yards and rushing for a career-high five touchdowns.
 He set a career with 438 passing yards against Miss.
 Valley St. on September 24 and threw a career-high 5 TDs twice in games against Florida A&M (Sept.
 4) and Bethune-Cookman (Oct.
 15).

-Jackson State will return to action December 3 in the SWAC Championship Game in Jackson at The Vet, with the opponent TBD.”
+Jackson State will return to action December 3 in the SWAC Championship Game in Jackson at The Vet, with the opponent TBD.JSU